 COMM 394 - Environment, Society, and Government (formerly named Government and Business)

-- learn basic economic concepts and ethical principles in order to develop a framework for analysis of public policy issues, taking into account both economic efficiency and fairness/equity.
+- Use a framework based on economic concepts and ethical principles to guide public policy, taking into account incentive effects, economic efficiency, and fairness.

-- be able to evaluate the appropriateness of particular business decisions based on important philosophical approaches to business ethics.
+- Evaluate the appropriateness of particular business decisions based on important philosophical approaches to business ethics.